immortals-ume/terminal-portfolio/docs/environment-setup.md

 ### Common Issues

 **Certifications not loading?**
-- Check your `NEXT_PUBLIC_CREDLY_USER_ID`
+- Check your portfolio.ts certifications data
-- Ensure your Credly profile is public
+- Ensure certification URLs are valid
-- Verify the user ID format

 **GitHub stats not showing?**
 - Add a `GITHUB_TOKEN` for better rate limits